Ultraicee/Motion-Prediction-of-Beating-Heart-Using-Spatio-Temporal-LSTM/README.md

 `cyclePredictWithRNN` is work for predicting the result of next time based on trained network.

-`LSTM_Prediction` is used to input train and test data, setup hyperparameters of LSTM, record the error.
+`LSTM_Prediction_Func` is used to input train and test data, setup hyperparameters of LSTM, record the error.

 `run_PredictionTests` is the entrence of our task , similar to a main function.
 All function above are called by it.